railsadminteam/rails_admin/docs/troubleshoot.md

 Then replace "require_asset 'bootstrap'" with "require_asset 'twitter/bootstrap'".
 Now twitter-bootstrap-rails works with rails_admin.

+## Known fix for anjlab-bootstrap-rails:

+I am using gem [anjlab-bootstrap-rails](https://github.com/anjlab/bootstrap-rails), the fix steps for javascript as the above one, but we also need to fix the stylesheets import.
+Not sure if it's missing or not required for the above fix, we do need the additonal step if you are using this gem.

+First, Just copy the rails_admin/app/assets/javascripts/rails_admin/rails_admin.js.erb file to <yourapp>/app/assets/javascripts/rails_admin/rails_admin.js.erb.
+Then replace "require_asset 'bootstrap'" with "require_asset 'twitter/bootstrap'".

+Second, Just copy the rails_admin/app/assets/stylesheets/rails_admin/imports.css.scss.erb file to <yourapp>/app/assets/stylesheets/rails_admin/imports.css.scss.erb.
+Then replace "@import "bootstrap" with "@import "twitter/bootstrap".
+Now twitter-bootstrap-rails works with rails_admin.

 ## Other issues:

 **Locale is being forced to `:en`** whereas config.i18n.default_locale = `:de`